redcurry/practical-vim/README.md

 # Notes for Practical Vim, 2nd Edition

-The `Alt` command in the following table is a remapping of the original command for the Dvorak keyboard.
+The `Alt` command in the following table is a remapping of the original command for the Dvorak keyboard or Visual Studio.

 | Command [Alt]      | Description |
 |--------------|-------------|